 These incremental steps towards progress were however a small glimmer of hope in what was otherwise a serious bout of bad news.

-Outgoing chief executive Phakamani Hadebe, whose last day at Eskom is on Wednesday, stated unequivocally that Eskom was in the grip of a “death spiral” as more of Eskom’s clients moved off the electricity grid to use alternative sources of power.
+Outgoing chief executive Phakamani Hadebe, who’s last day at Eskom is on Wednesday, stated unequivocally that Eskom was in the grip of a “death spiral” as more of Eskom’s clients moved off the electricity grid to use alternative sources of power.

-Total sales of electricity had declined 1.8% on the previous year — driven largely by declines in the mining and residential sectors.
+Total sales of electricity had declined 1.8% on the previous year -driven largely by declines in the mining and residential sectors.

-The losses were underscored by a qualified audit opinion, and continued increases in irregular expenditure, which rose to R25.7-billion.
+The losses were underscored by a qualified audit opinion, and continued increased in irregular expenditure, which rose to R25.7-billion.
 Eskom’s external auditors SizweNtsalubaGobodo Grant Thornton highlighted the risks to the parastatal’s status as a going concern, due to amongst other issues, its losses, the deterioration of most of the group’s financial indicators, and the impact of the reduced performance of its generation fleet.

 The interest costs on Eskom’s debt amounted to R35.8-billion, while it generated cash from operations of just under R33-billion.
 When capital repayments are factored in Eskom’s debt commitments for the year totalled R69-billion.